 - Bananas (preferably ripe) offer natural sweetness, potassium, and energy-boosting carbohydrates.
 You can also substitute an apple if you prefer.

-- Hemp hearts are a plant-based source of complete protein and omega-3 fatty acids that support heart and brain health.
+- Hemp hearts (hemp seeds) are a plant-based source of complete protein and omega-3 fatty acids that support heart and brain health.
+Okay to substitute chia seeds.

 - Coconut water is naturally hydrating and full of electrolytes like potassium and magnesium, making it great for recovery.

 You can use either fresh or frozen berries.
-If using fresh berries, you will need to add ice if you prefer it cold and frosty.
-The ripe banana provides a smooth, sweet creaminess.
-The hemp hearts add omega-3 fatty acids and some protein.
+If using fresh berries, you will need to add ice cubes if you prefer it cold and frosty.

 How to Make This Weight Loss Smoothie

-Enjoy immediately, or pour into a mason jar and refrigerate for up to 24 hours.
+Enjoy immediately, or pour into a sealed jar like a mason jar and refrigerate for up to 24 hours.

 If you're meal-prepping this smoothie, portion out the berries, chopped banana, and hemp hearts into freezer-safe bags.
 When you're ready to drink the smoothie, place the ingredients into a blender with coconut water and blend until smooth and creamy.